gregschlom/GTasks/README.md

 GTasks depends on the following libraries:

-  * SimpleOAuth - A OAuth library for Qt https://github.com/gregschlom/SimpleOAuth
+  * SimpleOAuth - A OAuth library for Qt: https://github.com/gregschlom/SimpleOAuth

-  * QJson - A library for reading and writing JSON http://qjson.sourceforge.net/
+  * QJson - A library for reading and writing JSON: http://qjson.sourceforge.net/

-  * And of course, GTasks depends on Qt http://qt.nokia.com/
+  * And of course, Qt:
+    http://qt.nokia.com/

 Architecture
 ============

 GTasks is structured into jobs.
-There is a job for each operation that you can do (list tasks, list tasklists, delete task, etc...), and each job has a result signal that si emitted when it is finished.
+There is a job for each operation that you can do (list tasks, list tasklists, delete task, etc...), and each job has a result signal that is emitted when the job finishes.

 You create a new job instances by using the appropriate method in the GTasks::Service, for example, to delete a task:

-	QString taskId = "ABCDEFGH1234";
-	// Assume service is a pointer to a Gtasks::Service instance service->deleteTask(taskId);

-This will return a const ref to the DeleteTask job, allowing you to chain with a call to the startAndCallback() method:

 	QString taskId = "ABCDEFGH1234";
 	// Assume service is a pointer to a Gtasks::Service instance